Attention-Deficit/Hyperactivity Disorder (ADHD) in Children

 ADHD, combined.
 This is the most common type.
-A child is impulsive and hyperactive.
-He or she also
+A child with this type is impulsive and hyperactive.

-has trouble paying attention and is easily distracted.
+They also have trouble paying attention and are easily distracted.

 ADHD, impulsive/hyperactive.
 This is the least common type of ADHD.
-A child is impulsive and hyperactive.
-But
+A child with this type is impulsive and hyperactive.

 ADHD, inattentive and distractible.
 A child with this type is mostly inattentive and easily distracted.